BSAC London Branch: More recent times

 In 2010 the branch merged with YDive, BSAC branch No.1028, as a result of the loss of their training facilities at the London Central YMCA.
 YDive had been set up in 1978 as a BSAC Special Branch and was associated with The Aquatic Club between 1982 and 1986.
 Peter Edmund, the Bond villain in the film Octopussy was trained by YDive in 1981.
 The novelist Timothy Mo and the illustrator Corrine Pearlman both joined the branch in 1982 and eventually taught there for a number of years.
 The Jonathan Crusher Award, for the annual BSAC Branch Volunteer of the Year, was introduced in memory of Jonathan who trained and became an Advanced Instructor while at YDive before his death in 2008.
 Branch member Cédric Milcendeau won the award in 2011.

+John Greenwood also learnt to dive with YDive and later became the training officer for a number of years.
+He has since received BSAC Wreck Champion and Alan Broadhurst Awards for his diving activities.

 Current organisation

-The official HQ of the branch is still Seymour Leisure Centre in Marylebone, where it has been a tenant of Westminster City Council since 1954.
-Due to major refurbishment of the Seymour Centre the branch has been temporarily rehomed to the Queen Mother Sports Centre in Victoria.
-The branch facilities include a club room complete with lots of diving kit and a rigid-hulled inflatable boat (complete with towing vehicle and trailer).
-The branch currently has 70 active members and meets weekly at 7pm on Tuesdays and retires to The Willow Walk nearby after training or playing octopush in the swimming pool.
+The official HQ of the branch is the Queen Mother Sports Centre in Victoria.
+The branch facilities include a club room complete with lots of diving kit.
+The branch owns a rigid-hulled inflatable boat which can take up to 12 divers and is permanently moored at Portland.
+The branch currently has over 70 members and meets weekly at 7pm on Tuesdays and retires to The Willow Walk nearby after training or playing octopush in the swimming pool.

-The branch has strong links with the RNLI Tower Bridge lifeboat station, with two current members active as volunteer crew.

-In 2013 the branch trained 22 divers and members dived Alaska, the Norway, Weymouth, Plymouth, Swanage, Maldives, Madagascar, Mexico, Mozambique, South Africa, the Bay Islands and the Red Sea.
+In 2025 the branch trained 21 divers across a range of BSAC courses.
+The branch organised 12 diving trips across the year these included Scapa Flow, Farne Islands, Pembrokeshire, Egypt and many other UK sites.